Patricio P. Pouchulu

 a r c h i t e c t

-Pouchulu is an expert on Habitat Change, and the initiator of the Cyclotel Project in the Netherlands. up
+Pouchulu taught in Munich (FH), London (UL) and Buenos Aires (UBA).
+He is an expert in Habitat Change, and co-founder of Cyclotel Holding in the Netherlands.

 Selected Works